 My Appalachian Trail film A Walk in the Woods.
 I shot and edited it all on my iPhone in 2015.
 It went on to be selected to be screened at a film festival in Georgia, USA, and it was even shortlisted for an award up against the BBC.
 Not to shabby for an iPhone movie.

-So, finally, what are your top tips for iPhone filmmaking?
+What are your top tips for iPhone filmmaking?

 Just have a go, really!
 It can sound pretty complicated when someone first explains it, but as soon as you get stuck in and try it for yourself, you quickly realise that it's actually much more straightforward and fun.

-TOP TIP: Carry a lens wipe with you.
-Your smartphone’s camera can become surprisingly dirty in your pocket.
+Top tip: Carry a lens wipe with you.
+Your smartphone's camera can become surprisingly dirty in your pocket.